Hybrid vs Native App vs. Cross-Platform Development: How to Choose the Right Approach?

 There are a few primary advantages of cross-platform development: with cross-platform, you only have to build one product for both iOS and Android platforms with one codebase.

 Although testing is still equally required on both platforms, this approach might save you a bit more time on development.
 This can be done within just one code base, meaning you don’t test less, but there’s definitely less debugging logic involved.
-Also, in terms of budget, cross-platform may result in a cheaper outcome – but don’t let that fact trick you.
+Also, cross-platform may result in a cheaper outcome in terms of budget, but don’t let that fact trick you.

 First, when we talk about the advantages, with hybrid development, you can mix and match, creating the core as a cross-platform, and you can add native modules.
 This way, you’ll have stand-alone native-based modules with functionality linked to a cross-platform-based app.
 Conversely, it works the other way: with native core functionality on top of a cross-platform interface.

-It may sound like taking the best from both worlds, but, in reality, this approach requires a deep understanding of the app’s internal structure and architecture.
+It may sound like taking the best of both worlds, but, in reality, this approach requires a deep understanding of the mobile app’s internal structure and architecture.
 Even if you have no experience, you might end up with a “Frankenstein app” that is too difficult and time-consuming to be supported due to segmented modules.

-Native development comes with a lot of benefits as well as a few well-known stereotypes.
+Native development comes with a lot of benefits, as well as a few well-known stereotypes.

-Long story short, estimate all pros and cons of each development type before jumping into the project.
+Long story short, estimate all pros and cons of each mobile application development type before jumping into the project.
 Make sure to collect a few options from development companies to make a well-balanced decision.
 And always remember to think through the app’s architecture beforehand so you’ll get a masterpiece at the end.

 Don’t stop exploring Diffco blog!
 Here’s what we recommend reading next: